barotto/IBMulator/README.md

 IBMulator is a free/libre, open source emulator for the IBM PS/1, able to run with the original ROM.
-The goal is to create a faithful simulator capable of recreate the look and feel of the real machine.
+The goal is to create a faithful simulator capable of recreating the look and feel of the real machine.

 IBMulator can emulate the following systems:
 - IBM PS/1 model 2011 (286 @ 10MHz)